-The Board of Finance shall hold a public hearing on the proposed budget on or before the last weekday in March.
-Printed copies of the proposed budget shall be available at the office of the Town Clerk and at such other locations as the Board may prescribe, 48 hours in advance of said hearing, and shall be published in a newspaper having a general circulation in the Town at least seven days prior to the hearing.
+The Board of Finance shall hold a public hearing on the proposed budgets on or before the last weekday in March.
+At least 10 days before such hearing, printed copies of the proposed budgets shall be available at the office of the Town Clerk and at such other locations as the Board may prescribe and shall be posted on the Town's website.
+At least four days prior to said hearing, the proposed budgets shall be published in a newspaper having a general circulation in the Town.
 Those wishing changes to the budget as proposed by the Board of Selectmen and the Board of Education shall communicate their views at the public hearing.
-After the public hearing, the Board of Finance shall meet to consider budget requests against projected revenues and the overall financial condition of the Town.
+After the public hearing, the Board of Finance shall meet to consider public comment, budget requests against projected revenues and the overall financial condition of the Town.
 The Board's objective in these considerations is prudent management of the overall fiscal situation and not how or where specific amounts are budgeted.
-Therefore, any changes made to the operating budget requests of the Town by the Board of Finance shall be limited to the budget as a whole rather than from the limited viewpoint of any one department and shall not address specific items.
-The Board of Finance may eliminate any proposed capital item, reduce any proposed capital item, and, with the concurrence of the Board of Selectmen, may increase any capital item. (c)
+Therefore, any changes made to the operating budget requests of the Town and the Board of Education by the Board of Finance shall be limited to the budgets as a whole and shall not address specific items.
+The Board of Finance may eliminate any proposed capital item, reduce any proposed capital item, and, with the concurrence of the Board of Selectmen, increase any capital item.

-Budget presentation at Annual Town and Budget Meeting.
+(c) Presentation of the budgets at Annual Town and Budget Meeting. [(18)]